1. Who do I contact with zoning questions within the City of Marshfield?

 1. Who enforces the zoning ordinance?

-The Zoning Administrator (ZA) of the City of Marshfield is required by law to enforce violations of the zoning ordinance.
+The Associate Planner is the Zoning Administrator (ZA) for the City of Marshfield and is required by law to enforce violations of the zoning ordinance.

 2. How are violations discovered?